totofile/Azure-Tools/Export-Azure-RBAC/README.md

 This PowerShell script automates the process of exporting Role-Based Access Control (RBAC) roles from an Azure tenant and saves the information in an Excel file.

-It simplifies the task of exporting RBAC role assignments, providing a clear overview of who has access to what resources within their Azure tenant.

-It helps in auditing and managing RBAC assignments

 Configuration
 -------------